brson/wasm-opt-rs/notes.md

 This bit us because Binaryen has two source files called `intrinsics.cpp`, causing `cc` to want to create two object files in the same location called `intrinsics.o`.

-We created a hacky work around: for one of these two files we call a function, `disambiguate_file`, that copies a source file to location, giving it an unambiguous name:
+We created a hacky workaround: for one of these two files we call a function, `disambiguate_file`, that copies a source file to a new location while giving it an unambiguous name:

 ```rust
     let file_intrinsics = disambiguate_file(&ir_dir.join("intrinsics.cpp"), "intrinsics-ir.cpp")?;